teocomi/teocomi.github.io/_posts/2014-11-28-revit-version-checker.md

 ---
 [![logo](/assets/2014/11/logo.png)](/assets/2014/11/logo.png)

-**Revit Version Checker** is a simple standalone Windows tool to check the version of your Autodesk Revit files (.rvt and .rfa).
+**Revit Version Checker** is a simple standalone Windows app to check the version of your Autodesk Revit files (.rvt and .rfa).

 Simply **Drag&Drop** a bunch of files or folders on the main Window and choose if to Append, Prepend or Clean the file name of the YEAR version.